 unleavened bread at the exodus

-• bitter herbs and salt water - a reminder of the bitterness of their slavery
+• bitter herbs and salt water - a reminder of the bitterness of their

 • charoset or mixture of grated apple, cinnamon, nuts, raisins and wine -